Luigi Dall'Igna: 2014

 After the lifetime with Aprilia, the work of Luigi in SBK and MotoGP with ART didn't go unnoticed.
 Ducati decided to hire Luigi from the end of 2013 which could succeed Ducati.
 Luigi, however, decided not to overhaul the GP14 as it takes time to overhaul.

 2015

 The first real radical changes came in 2015, with a bike that has nothing common to previous version.
 The engine was completely redesigned, positioned differently in the frame, which helped to address the lack of speed mid-corner.
 From mid-season onward the "wings", fin shaped aerodynamic parts, were added to the nose of GP15, which will in future change the modern MotoGP.

 2016

-With the win at Red Bull Ring in 2016, that perfectly suited the GP16 characteristics and then Sepang Malaysia, it was enough for Gigi to secure two more years contract with Ducati.
+With the win at Red Bull Ring in 2016, that suited the GP16 characteristics and then Sepang Malaysia, it was enough for Gigi to secure two more years contract with Ducati.
 And this improvement was enough for Jorge Lorenzo, then five times world champion to sign with Ducati for 2017.